sshaper/javascriptutility/README.md

 * callback  -  The function that will be called when the transaction is done.
 Example:

+"res" is the response object and "res.responseText" is the text that will be sent back from the server.

+* postData (optional) - The data that you would be sending to the server (it can be stringified JSON as well).
+This is only needed if you are sending data (post request) to the server.
+NOTE The backend script will get to get the variable "data".
+For example in PHP it would be "$_POST['data']".

+* file (optional) - This is a boolean that will be set to true if you are attaching a file, otherwise omit it.

+Example using just url and callback Util.sendRequest(url, callback).

 ```javascript
 Util.sendRequest(somefile.php, function(res){
 	console.log(res.responseText)
 });
 ```
-"res" is the response object and "res.responseText" is the text that will be done via the server.